Aundh, Pune: Developmental activities

 Road from Parihar Chowk to Breman Chowk is currently been redesigned as a part of Smart City Pune project.
 The layout of road will mainly address traffic problem during peak hours and parking problems.
 Moreover, the layout has well designed space for pedestrians, a cycling track and sitting arrangements around trees, wi-fi, vertical garden etc. and has met the international standards.

 Sub-areas

 Aundh can be divided into the old Aundhgaon and the newly constructed suburban areas.
 The suburb encompasses the areas along the University road, after Governor house, up to Rajiv Gandhi Bridge on River Mula, across which is Sangvi (and the Aundh Chest Hospital) in one direction and Spicer college region to Baner in the opposite direction.

-Social life and entertainment

-Aundh is home to various malls like Westend Mall, Reliance Mart, and DMart which are most sought after places on weekends.
-Westend is a one-stop shop as there is a food court, shopping sites like MAX, Shoppers Stop, Lavie,Bhooj Adda etc, and also multiple screen Cinepolis for movie shows.